 Ask Keri: I’m trying to cut back on sugar.
 But is natural sugar healthier than added sugar?

 Keri Says: It’s the million dollar (or calorie!) question.
-Over the past few years, we’ve learned more about how too much sugar can promote obesity and other related health issues such as type 2 diabetes, high blood pressure, and heart disease.
-Research is now showing that sugar is worse for your heart than salt, and that dependency, binges, and withdrawal can lead to changes in blood sugar that can disrupt sleep, fuel overeating, and leave you tired (I know, you’re already exhausted by that list!).
+Over the past few years, we’ve learned more about how too much sugar can promote obesity and other related health issues such as Type 2 diabetes, high blood pressure, and heart disease.
+Research is now showing that sugar is worse for your heart than salt.
+Sugar dependency, binges, and withdrawal can lead to changes in blood sugar that can disrupt sleep, fuel overeating, and leave you tired (I know, you’re already exhausted by that list!).

 The bottom line is that all of those issues are caused by added sugar in the American diet, not the sugars that occur naturally in some healthy, whole foods.
-In fact, the FDA is even getting on board with this point with the revised nutrition facts label, which will differentiate between natural and added sugars once it’s fully implemented over the next few years.
+In fact, the FDA even got on board with this point with the revised nutrition facts label, which differentiates between natural and added sugars.

 RELATED: 4 Reasons You Have Sugar Cravings